White River Monster: History

 The White River Monster was sighted again in the summer of 1971.
 That year, eyewitnesses who encountered the creature described it as "the size of a boxcar" with a bone protruding from its forehead.
-"It looked as if the thing was peeling all over, but it was a smooth type of skin or flesh," said one, and it made strange noises that sounded like a combination of a "cow's moo and a horse's neigh."
+One eyewitness claimed, "It looked as if the thing was peeling all over, but it was a smooth type of skin or flesh" and that it made strange noises that sounded like a combination of a "cow's moo and a horse's neigh".
 Other accounts of the White River Monster described three-toed tracks, 14 in in length, on Towhead Island leading down to the river through a path of bent trees and crushed bushes.

 In 1973, the Arkansas State Legislature signed into law a bill by state Senator Robert Harvey, creating the White River Monster Refuge along the White River.
-The area is located between "the southern point on the river known as Old Grand Glaize and a northern point on White River known as Rosie."
+The area is located between "the southern point on the river known as Old Grand Glaize and a northern point on White River known as Rosie".
 It is illegal to harm the monster inside the refuge.

 Identification

-While the existence of the creature is not controversial, the question has arisen as to identifying it with a known species.
-Biologist Roy Mackal was persuaded that the monster was an elephant seal.
-Joe Nickell has criticized this conclusion due to the White River being well out of the range of elephant seals.
-His conclusion is that the monster(s) were Florida manatees, also known as "sea cows".
+Skeptic Joe Nickell has noted that the existence of the creature is not particularly controversial; however, the question as to identifying it with a known species lingers.
+Biologist Roy Mackal was persuaded that the monster was an elephant seal, but Nickell disagreed with this hypothesis due to the White River being well out of the range of that species.
+Nickell proposed that the monster(s) were likely Florida manatees, also known as "sea cows".
+Others have speculated that the source of the legend might have come from the discovery of a 230-pound, eight-foot alligator gar.